 The fostering team may also feel unable to proceed with your application and in this case will give you reasons for their decision.

 Finally, your application will be sent to a fostering panel who will recommend whether or not you can become a foster/kinship carer.

 The five Health and Social Care (HSC) Trusts have responsibility for the welfare of all Looked After Children in Northern Ireland.
 Each Trust provides a vital fostering service to the people in their community.
 Together, the five Trusts’ fostering services form a regional HSC Fostering Service.

 HSC foster carers in Northern Ireland are made up of emergency, short term, long term, family and friends and respite carers.

 You can find out more about becoming a HSC foster carer from the regional Adoption & Fostering Service website.

-There are also a number of private and voluntary agencies that provide fostering services in Northern Ireland, including Barnardo’s, Kindercare Fostering, Action for Children and Foster Care Associates.
+There are also a number of independent fostering providers that provide fostering services in Northern Ireland, including Barnardo’s, Kindercare Fostering Northern Ireland, Action for Children and Foster Care Associates Northern Ireland.